 Foodbank Chief Executive Officer, Brianna Casey, says that food relief in Australia is delivered via a partnership between the charity and food sectors, with food donated by industry to food relief organisations, such as Foodbank or OzHarvest, being distributed to front line charities for dissemination to the public.

-“But there is currently not enough food being redirected, with only 37 percent of charities saying they’re meeting the full needs of food insecure clients,” she says.
+“But there is currently not enough food being redirected; only 37 percent of charities say they’re meeting the full needs of food insecure clients,” she says.
 “This is a gap that will only increase during the economic recovery from COVID-19 if the need to expand food relief efforts is not addressed.

 “We know there is plenty more food out there for donation.
 However, it currently just doesn’t make good business sense for a lot of industry to donate this to us.”